 - Faire de l’équitation → Go horse riding

 - Faire de la natation → Go swimming

 - Faire du sport → Do sports

 - Voyager → Travel

 - Faire du vélo → To ride a bike

-French Vocabulary For Activities We Don’t Enjoy
+French Vocabulary List For Activities We Don’t Enjoy

 However, there are also things we hate doing or rarely do.
 While some of us may like faire les magasins (to go shopping), others of us hate it.
 Some of us love sortir avec les copains (to go out with friends), while others prefer to spend time alone.
 Either way, we all have activities that we just don’t like doing.
 Check out some examples below: